Coffee Horchata Agua Fresca

 Instead, visit the Hispanic food aisle, or the produce department, and look for the Hispanic spices.
 There, you hopefully will find the big, easy to break, and oh so aromatic cinnamon.

-Mexican coffee horchata agua fresca on a glass with ice and cinnamon
+Mexican coffee horchata agua fresca on a glass with blue rim, ice and cinnamon.
+Behind is a blurry image of coffee grounds and a tablespoon

 It may be sold in a bag or per pound.
 Choose the one you like.
 I suggest getting a few because you will want to use it to make milk gelatin, atole, or rice pudding with it as well.